Skip to Content

 How Much Storage Was There?

-We were onboard the cruise for a week and when we had unpacked all of our stuff we still had plenty of empty drawers and shelves.
+We were onboard the cruise for a week, and when we unpacked all of our stuff, we still had plenty of empty drawers and shelves.

-We put our suitcases in the bottom of the wardrobe instead of under the bed like we usually would, just because it was easier to access in the wardrobe and when my clothes were dirty I’d just put them straight into the suitcase.
+We put our suitcases in the bottom of the wardrobe instead of under the bed like we usually would.
+It was easier to access in the wardrobe, and when my clothes were dirty I’d just put them straight into the suitcase.

-They did fit under the bed, I tested it just for this video.
+They did fit under the bed, I tested out.

 I pack the majority of my clothes in packing cubes, so anything that I don’t wear on the cruise stays in the cubes and the dirty clothes can just hang out in my suitcase.